rainforestapp/FrontendPractices/UnitTesting.md

 ```

 ### Testing actions that use redux-thunk
-To test actions that make use of the redux-thunk middleware, you really need an actual store, for this we use [redux-mock-store](https://github.com/arnaudbenard/redux-mock-store).
+To test actions that make use of the redux-thunk middleware, you really need an actual store, for this [redux-mock-store](https://github.com/arnaudbenard/redux-mock-store) is recommended.

 Given an action that dispatches two http requests and two action types: